Teaching business English in Madrid, Spain, a crisis-driven boom

 Other factors will also influence the atmosphere of classes such as finance and timing.
 Are the students paying for their own classes?
 Are the classes given at work or in a student’s personal time?

-Motivation will be influenced by the status of English in the students’ actual or potential working environment and by the students’ own attitude towards the English and getting trained.
+Motivation will be influenced by the status of English in the students’ actual or potential working environment, the students’ own attitude towards English and how they regard training.

 The knowledge that the course will be helpful is usually good enough to motivate most students, especially if they are looking for a job and need new language skills to make this happen.